jamonholmgren/react-native-colo-loco/README.md

 yarn add -D react-native-colo-loco
 ```

 Once you have installed `react-native-colo-loco`, you can try running our setup script.

-Then run the provided installation script.
 This will attempt to automatically patch the necessary files.

 ```
 npx install-colo-loco